Skip to main content

 What lenders look for in a Domino's franchise application

-Domino's is on the SBA Franchise Directory and is publicly traded (DPCO on NYSE) — its systemwide financial data is unusually transparent for lender underwriting purposes.
+Domino's is on the SBA Franchise Directory and is publicly traded (DPZ on NYSE) — its systemwide financial data is unusually transparent for lender underwriting purposes.
 At $119K–$721K, Domino's has the lowest investment floor of any major pizza QSR, which opens SBA Express as a realistic vehicle for smaller deals.
 Key underwriting factors:

 Frequently asked questions